 Parents often hesitate to remove their child from preschool or daycare in order for the child to receive 1:1 ABA.
 Understandably, parents want their children around typical peers and for them to learn in a natural classroom environment, and sometimes that is appropriate.
 So why would we recommend for a child to receive 1:1 ABA instead?
+Do they have the necessary school readiness skills?

 Well, there are a few pre-requisite skills that a child needs to be able to learn in a natural environment and to be able to interact with peers.
 Without those skills, a child can become disruptive or just be left alone in the classroom and not get noticed.
 Many of the children we see prefer to be alone than to be with others so putting them into a social and play environment may cause them to crawl back into their shell and refuse to interact.